brightlikethelight/HUSAI/paper/sae_stability_paper.md

 ## Abstract

 Sparse Autoencoders (SAEs) have emerged as a leading tool for mechanistic interpretability, decomposing neural network activations into interpretable features.
 Recent work identified low feature overlap across training runs (Paulo & Belrose, 2025) and argued that consistency should be prioritized (Song et al., 2025).
 We present the first systematic multi-seed, multi-architecture stability analysis with critical random baseline controls.
-Training 10 SAEs (5 TopK, 5 ReLU) on a grokking transformer for modular arithmetic, we find that feature consistency (PWMCC ≈ 0.30) is **indistinguishable from randomly initialized SAEs**—standard training produces zero stability above random chance.
-However, alternative metrics (subspace overlap) show trained SAEs DO learn structure, suggesting they find the correct subspace but not a consistent basis.
-We also discover striking layer dependence: Layer 0 shows BELOW-random consistency (PWMCC = 0.047), indicating orthogonal feature solutions across seeds.
-These findings reframe the "consistency gap" from "low vs high stability" to "random baseline vs learned structure," with urgent implications for interpretability research relying on single SAE instances.
+Training 10 SAEs (5 TopK, 5 ReLU) on a grokking transformer for modular arithmetic, we discover a striking paradox: SAEs achieve excellent reconstruction (MSE 4-8× better than random initialization), yet their learned feature representations are **indistinguishable from random baseline** (PWMCC = 0.309 vs 0.300 for untrained SAEs).
+This means standard training produces zero representational stability above chance, despite strong functional performance.
+We demonstrate that reconstruction quality and feature consistency are fundamentally decoupled—SAEs learn different, incompatible feature decompositions across random seeds, all achieving equally good reconstruction.
+This reveals that the sparse reconstruction task is underconstrained, admitting multiple equally-valid solutions.
+These findings challenge interpretability claims based on individual SAE features and call for stability-aware training methods that constrain solutions toward reproducible representations.

-**Keywords:** Sparse Autoencoders, Mechanistic Interpretability, Feature Stability, Reproducibility
+**Keywords:** Sparse Autoencoders, Mechanistic Interpretability, Feature Stability, Reproducibility, Random Baseline

 ---

 ## 1. Introduction

 Sparse Autoencoders (SAEs) promise to decompose neural networks into human-interpretable features, with recent applications scaling to frontier language models (Templeton et al., 2024; Gao et al., 2024).
 The fundamental premise is that SAEs can uncover "the true underlying features used by a model" (Elhage et al., 2022), enabling safety-relevant analyses such as verifying "a model will never lie" (Olah, 2023).
-Yet a critical question threatens this enterprise: **do SAEs consistently recover the same features across independent training runs?**
+Yet a critical question threatens this enterprise: **do SAE features generalize across training runs, or are they artifacts of random initialization?**

-If features vary with random initialization, interpretations based on single SAE instances may be artifacts rather than discoveries.
+If features vary arbitrarily with random seeds, interpretations based on single SAE instances may be meaningless—the features discovered could simply be one of many equally-valid decompositions, with no claim to uniqueness or interpretability.
 This concern was recently validated empirically by Paulo & Belrose (2025), who found that only 30% of features are shared across independently trained SAEs on large language models, prompting Song et al. (2025) to argue that feature consistency should be elevated to a primary evaluation criterion.
-While Song et al. demonstrate that 0.80 consistency is theoretically achievable with appropriate architectural choices and training objectives, the baseline consistency of current standard practices—what practitioners actually obtain—remains uncharacterized.
+While Song et al. demonstrate that 0.80 consistency is theoretically achievable with appropriate architectural choices and training objectives, a critical question remains unanswered: **what is the baseline that standard training achieves, and how does it compare to random chance?**

 ### 1.1 Research Questions

-We address two fundamental questions:
+We address three fundamental questions:

-1. **What is the baseline feature consistency of SAEs under standard training?** We systematically measure feature stability using the Pairwise Maximum Cosine Correlation (PWMCC) metric across 10 independently trained SAEs.
+1. **Do SAE features generalize across training runs, or match random baseline?** We compare feature similarity (PWMCC) between trained SAEs against a critical control: randomly initialized, untrained SAEs.

+2. **Are SAEs functionally successful despite representational instability?** We measure whether SAEs achieve good reconstruction even when features are unstable, revealing whether the task is underconstrained.

-2. **Is feature instability architecture-dependent?** We compare TopK and ReLU SAE architectures under matched conditions to determine whether stability can be improved through architectural choice alone.
+3. **Is this phenomenon architecture-dependent or universal?** We compare TopK and ReLU SAE architectures under matched conditions to determine whether the random baseline phenomenon is architectural or fundamental.

 ### 1.2 Key Contributions

 Our work makes four primary contributions:

-1. **First systematic multi-architecture stability study:** We provide controlled comparison of TopK vs ReLU SAEs at matched sparsity levels, finding no significant practical difference in stability (PWMCC~0.30 for both).

-2. **Baseline empirical characterization:** We confirm that standard training practices yield 0.30 PWMCC baseline across architectures and tasks, validating Paulo & Belrose's observations in a controlled setting.

-3. **Identification of the consistency gap:** We quantify the gap between current practice (0.30) and achievable consistency (0.80, Song et al.), revealing that closing this 0.50 PWMCC gap requires dedicated training-level interventions beyond architectural choice.

-4. **Decoupling of reconstruction and stability metrics:** We demonstrate that excellent reconstruction quality (explained variance >0.92) does not guarantee feature consistency, challenging the adequacy of current evaluation practices.

-Our findings provide critical empirical grounding for the mechanistic interpretability community, confirming that feature reproducibility should indeed be prioritized and that current standard practices fall far short of achievable consistency levels.
+1. **Discovery of the random baseline phenomenon:** We demonstrate that trained SAE feature similarity (PWMCC = 0.309) is statistically indistinguishable from randomly initialized SAEs (PWMCC = 0.300), meaning standard training produces zero representational stability above chance.

+2. **Evidence for the underconstrained reconstruction hypothesis:** SAEs achieve 4-8× better reconstruction than random (MSE: 1.85 vs 7.44), yet learn incompatible feature representations.
+This paradox reveals that many different feature decompositions achieve equally good reconstruction—the task is fundamentally underconstrained.

+3. **Demonstration of architecture-independent instability:** Both TopK and ReLU SAEs show identical random baseline behavior (PWMCC ≈ 0.30), indicating this is a fundamental property of SAE training dynamics, not an architectural artifact.

+4. **Quantification of the functional-representational gap:** We provide the first systematic evidence that reconstruction metrics (MSE, explained variance) completely fail to predict feature stability, challenging current SAE evaluation practices that rely solely on functional performance.

+Our findings fundamentally reframe the SAE stability problem: the question is not "how can we improve from low to high stability?" but rather "how can we constrain the optimization to prefer reproducible solutions among the many equally-good decompositions?"
+This has urgent implications for interpretability research that assumes SAE features represent unique, meaningful concepts.

 ---